Crouch End: Music

-The Crouch End Festival was launched in May 2012 by Chris Arnold, Robin Stevenson and Marice Cumber.
-It originally started as a Facebook site, Crouch End Creatives.
-It includes art exhibitions, drama, dance, film, poetry, photography, fringe, music, an outdoor cinema, introduced by Peter Bradshaw.
-The festival features over 200 artists plus 14 schools, 6 churches and numerous community groups across over 60 venues and was described by the Ham & High Broadway as "London's own mini Edinburgh Festival".
+It also has a thriving blues scene and a strong associations with famous bands, including the Kinks, Dave Stewart & Annie Lennox (Tourists/Eurythmics), Bombay Bicycle Club and Pink Floyd who lived in the area in the '60s and played at the Hornsey College of Art.

+It has two notable recording studios, the Church Studios (see below) and KONK (founded by the Kinks) where many bands have recorded including the Bay City Rollers, Thin Lizzy, the Bee Gees, Bombay Bicycle Club, and The Arctic Monkeys.

 The Church Studios and Bob Dylan

 The Church Studios is a recording studio located in the former Park Chapel in Crouch End.
 The Chapel was turned into a studio in 1984 by Dave Stewart and Annie Lennox of Eurythmics, who used it to record Eurythmics' sophomore album Sweet Dreams.
 David Gray acquired ownership in 2004 before UK leading music producer Paul Epworth bought and refurbished the studio in 2013.
-It has since been used by notable artists such as Adele, Beyoncé, Mumford & Sons, U2, Coldplay and Madonna.
+It has since been used by notable artists such as Adele, U2, Bob Dylan, Radiohead, Annie Lennox, Depeche Mode, Robert Plant, Patti Smith, Elvis Costello, Lana Del Rey, Tom Jones, Tom Petty and the Heartbreakers, Florence + The Machine, Nick Cave & the Bad Seeds, Mumford and Sons, Seal, Spiritualized, The Stones Roses and many more.

-In the early 1980s part of the old church on Crouch Hill was converted for use as a studio by Bob Bura and John John Hardwick, the animators who worked on Camberwick Green, Captain Pugwash and Trumpton.
+In the early 1980s part of the old church on Crouch Hill was converted for use as a studio by Bob Bura and John Hardwick, the animators who worked on Camberwick Green, Captain Pugwash and Trumpton.
 It was named The Church Studios, and in the 1990s the space was rented to Dave Stewart and Annie Lennox of the Eurythmics (but at the time was in the Tourists).
-Dave and Annie worked and rehearsed in the Spanish Moon record shop, and lived in the flat above from 76-80, opposite what is now the Co-op.
+Dave and Annie worked and rehearsed in the Spanish Moon record shop, and lived in the flat above from 76 to 80, opposite what is now Sainsbury's (formerly the Co-op and before that a Budgens supermarket).

 In the 1990s Bob Dylan worked on an album in the studio, and became so fond of the area he looked for a property in Crouch End.
 He was a regular at the now-closed Shamrat Indian restaurant.